-The deadline for receiving your form 1099-MISC from Wag is Tuesday, January 31st, 2018.
-You may even receive it before then.
-Payable is the service helping deliver these tax forms to walkers this year.
+You should be receiving your 1099-MISC from Wag by or before January 31st.
+Payable is the service helping deliver these tax forms to Walkers this year.
 We created this quick guide to help you better understand your 1099 and what it means for your taxes.

 See: What is a 1099 Form?

 A 1099 form is used to report contractor earnings to the IRS.
 You only get a 1099 form after earning more than $600 with a company.
 If you’ve received a form from Wag, that means you’ve earned over $600 from them.

 The most relevant box for your and your taxes is Box 7: Nonemployee compensation.
 On your 1099, this is what it will look like:

 First, you will input the amount you’ve earned (as reported in Box 7 on your Wag 1099) on the Schedule C. You use the Schedule C to determine your profit or loss.
 It's also where you claim any tax deductions (like the Standard Mileage Rate, health insurance premiums, business supplies, etc).

 After that, you’ll take the amount in personal business profit determined by your Schedule C and plug it into a Schedule SE.
 The Schedule SE helps you calculate the percentage you will owe in self-employment tax.
 That percentage, in turn, you add on your 1040 form (the form most people fill out to report income).